clayrisser/python2path/README.md

 If you have a version of Python installed at a __custom location__, its path will not automatically be detected.
 If you do not want that version of Python in your PATH, you will have to remove it manually.

+# Contribution
+If you would like to contribute to or fork this repository, that is totally awsome.
+This project was coded in C#.
+A contribution that would useful if anyone is up for the challenge would be creating a GUI for this.
+You can also easily fork this repository to create a peice of software that adds other installations besides Python to the PATH System Environmental Variable.
+If you decide to fork the repository, make sure you credit JamRizzi Technologies.

+[HERE](https://github.com/jamrizzi/python2path) is the location of the GitHub repository.

 # Credits
-This piece of software was developmed by [JamRizzi Technologies](//jamrizzi.com).
+This piece of software was developed by [JamRizzi Technologies](//jamrizzi.com).

 # [Buy Me Coffee](//jamrizzi.com/buy-me-coffee)